Björneborgarnas marsch

-Björneborgarnas marsch (Porilaisten marssi; Porilaste marss; 'March of the Björneborgers' or 'March of the Pori Regiment') is a Swedish military march from the 18th century.
+Björneborgarnas marsch (Porilaisten marssi; Porilaste marss; 'March of the Björneborgers' or 'March of the Pori Regiment') is a Finnish military march originating from the 18th century.
 Today, it is mainly performed in Finland and Estonia and has served as the honorary march of the Finnish Defence Forces since 1918 and is the Estonian Defence Forces' official honorary march.

 History

 The original melody of Björneborgarnas marsch is most likely French in origin, and was composed by an unknown composer in the 18th century, although the modern brass band arrangement is by the Finnish German composer Konrad Greve.

 Later in the same century, it was made popular in Sweden by the poet Carl Michael Bellman, who used it as a basis for his epistle 51 "Movitz blåste en konsert" (Movitz blew a concert), and was subsequently adopted as a military march by the Royal Swedish army.
 Following Sweden's defeat to Russia in the Finnish War of 1808–1809, her eastern lands formed the Russian-controlled Grand Duchy of Finland.

 The march remained popular throughout the 19th century in both Sweden and Finland.
 The original text was published in Swedish in 1860 by the Finnish national poet Johan Ludvig Runeberg in his epic poem The Tales of Ensign Stål, although Zachris Topelius had also given it his own words in 1858.
 The most commonly used Finnish translation was written by Paavo Cajander in 1889, along with Cajander's translation of The Tales of Ensign Stål.
 The name of the march refers to the Björneborg regiment (Pori in Finnish) of the Swedish army.
 It contains an iambic meter.